top of page

 BIOGRAPHY & CV

-Dr. Kathy, a full-time multimedia artist, received a Master of Fine Arts (MFA) in studio art from UT-Rio Grande Valley in May 2022.
-Kathy was a fellow at the Chautauqua School of Visual Arts (Chautauqua, NY), Azule (Hot Springs, NC), Art Farm (Marquette, NE), Elsewhere Studios (Paonia, CO), Joya Art+Ecology AiR (Andalucía, Spain), Homestead National Historical Park (Beatrice, NE), & Vermont Studio Center ((Johnson, VE).
-Kathy has exhibited in several national/international juried and non-juried shows and has initiated several socially engaged art experiences with children and adults.
-She had pop-up installations and socially engaged art at the Children's Museum of Brownsville (TX) in 2021 and the International Museum of Art and Science (IMAS, McAllen, TX) in 2022.
-Her solo shows include her MFA exhibition at UTRGV (March 2022), the Art Hub (May 2022), and the Brownsville Performing Arts Academy (June 2022).
-She's won awards at five juried local and national shows.
-She published a photo of her ceramic piece and accompanying poem, and an article about her practice in national, peer-reviewed journals; she published two art reviews and an interview in Glasstire, a Texas art magazine.
-Dr. Kathy holds a Ph.D. in Language Education from Indiana University, Bloomington.
-She is Professor Emeritus in UTRGV’s Bilingual and Literacy Studies Department, a Slemp Endowed Chair of Community Engagement, and a Returned Peace Corps Volunteer (Honduras).
-Her 2023 nature accomplishment involved walking over 200 miles on the Camino Portuguese (from Porto) and receiving a Compostela certificate in Santiago de Compostela, Spain.
+Dr. Kathy, a full-time multimedia artist at Equinox Studios, Seattle, received a Master of Fine Arts (MFA) in studio art from the University of Texas system (UTRGV) in May 2022.
+Kathy was a fellow at the Chautauqua School of Visual Arts (Chautauqua, NY), Azule (Hot Springs, NC), Art Farm (Marquette, NE), Elsewhere Studios (Paonia, CO), Joya Art+Ecology (Andalucía, Spain), Homestead National Historical Park (Beatrice, NE), Vermont Studio Center (Johnson, VE), and Mauser EcoHouse (Costa Rica).
+Kathy has exhibited in several juried and non-juried shows and has initiated socially engaged art experiences.
+She had pop-up installations at the Children's Museum (Brownsville, TX, 2021) and the International Museum of Art and Science (McAllen, TX, 2022).
+Her solo shows include an MFA exhibition (Edinburg, TX), the Brownsville Art Hub, the Brownsville Performing Arts Academy, Mi Tierra Vegana Restaurant (McAllen, TX), and Grande Central Bakery (Seattle).
+She's won awards at juried local, national, and international shows.

-Abbreviated CV: https://drive.google.com/file/d/1wgMFifbzFky8u4Rah-xcWyLnSO9-ifYk/view?usp=sharing
+Abbreviated CV: https://docs.google.com/document/d/1mt3oiGxbFqDh2ftPIPUKhPhzgHLm6R3xFzGy0Lt5dls/edit?usp=sharing

-Long CV: https://docs.google.com/document/d/1p98VRCoT2sG21woeePnAsLLWrfW2v4Xg/edit?usp=sharing&ouid=114929099631504223859&rtpof=true&sd=true
+Long CV:

 bottom of page